January 19, 2026

 One of the main reasons automation projects fail is resistance from teams.
 This resistance stems from different beliefs, values, and perspectives, which means it doesn’t always look the same in every situation.

 Before you try to overcome the resistance, you need to understand it.
-I’ve developed a framework called “The Four Corners of Opposition” that will help you categorize different kinds of resistance.
+I’ve developed a framework called “The Four Corners of Change” that will help you categorize different kinds of resistance.

 Here’s a look at each type of resistance with examples and outcomes: